benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### Systematic Bias
 Big data, and especially people analytics suffers from the "N = All" fallacy.
 "N = All" simply means that the sample size is equivalent to population, and with regards to big data, it is this fallacy that produces the false assumption that sampling bias and uncertainty is reduced to zero.
 The most comprehensive datasets pertaining to people and their behaviour will always have incomplete information.

 The interactive, social and behavioural models imposed by any platform (social, e-commerce, crowd sourced, whatever) will dictate who uses the platform, and how they use it.
 It stands to reason then that this will taint the data collected and introduce systematic bias.
-Further compounding this, systematic bias introduces a component of modulation and mediation because almost every data capturing interaction (services, recommenders, search result ranking, etc.) modulate results because they steer us in particular directions based both upon the interaction model imposed by the service (architecture, environment, etc.), and upon commercial, social or behavioural interests of those providing the service.
+Further compounding this, systematic bias introduces a component of modulation and mediation because almost every data capturing interaction (services, recommenders, search result ranking, etc.) modulate results because they steer us in particular directions based both upon the interaction model imposed by the service (architecture, environment, and so on.), and upon commercial, social or behavioural interests of those providing the service.

 An illustrative example of systematic bias as observed in the "Boston Street Bump app", is detailed by Tim Harford in _"Big data: are we making a big mistake?"_  [^7]